Drone Laws in Colorado

 What you must know about Colorado No Fly Zones or No Drone Zones

-You need to know if you can operate your drone, under what limitations, whether authorizations are required, and how to get those authorizations.
+You need to know if you can operate your drone.
+Under what limitations?
+Will you need flight authorizations?
+And, if so, how do you get those authorizations?

-We encourage you to read our explainer for more details on this topic here: Explainer – What You Must Know About No Fly Zones or No Drone Zones
+We encourage you to read our explainer.
+It provides more details here: Explainer – What You Must Know About No Fly Zones or No Drone Zones

 How do I check for no-fly zones, no-drone zones, and uncontrolled or controlled airspace in Colorado?

-The FAA has partnered with Aloft to develop the B4UFLY mobile app, which can tell you if there are any airspace restrictions where you want to fly.
+The FAA has partnered with several partners to develop B4UFLY mobile apps.
+Theses app can tell you if there are any airspace restrictions where you want to fly.

-If you are looking for a drone no fly zone map then B4UFLY is a good place to start.
+If you are looking for a drone no-fly zone map, then B4UFLY is a good place to start.

 The app provides situational awareness to recreational flyers and other drone users.
-However, it does not allow users to obtain airspace authorizations to fly in controlled airspace, only available through the FAA’s Low Altitude Authorization and Notification Capability (LAANC).
+You will need airspace authorizations to fly in controlled airspace.
+This app does not allow you to get airspace authorizations.
+Authorizations are available through the FAA’s Low Altitude Authorization and Notification Capability (LAANC).

 The B4UFLY app is available to download for free: